How to Perform Competitive Analysis

 PPC/keyword performance

-• iSpionage: shows how many keywords competitors are using on Google Ads and which ones they’re targeting, as well as their projected monthly budget.
+- iSpionage: shows how many keywords competitors use on Google Ads, which ones they’re targeting, and their projected monthly budget.

 Social media performance